gerasimovmann/gerasimovmann/README.md

 # 💫 About Me:
 🔭 I'm Victor.
 Software Engineer from Russia.
 Currently living in Serbia.
-I have been doing web development for the last 4 years. 🌱 Every day I'm getting better in development.<br>
+I've been doing web development for the last 4 years. 🌱 Every day I'm getting better in Software Engineering.<br>

 ## 🌐 Socials: